Easy Christmas Dinner Beef Tenderloin Roast

 • Using 10" lengths of kitchen twine, begin tying off the roast directly in the center.
 Tie every 1 1/2" inches working your way outward from center to end to end.
 If an end is very thin (like a tail), bend it back and tuck it alongside the roast, securing with the twine.
 You want the overall look of the roast to be equal from end to end, and the twine will aid in the even cooking.
 Snip off any long pieces of twine after tying and discard.

 • Roast the beef until an instant-read thermometer inserted into the center shows 125°F for rare, then remove it from the oven.
-For additional doneness, keep cooking, checking every 6 minutes until it reaches your desired temperature.
-Once done, remove the beef, double wrap it in foil, and let it rest for 20 minutes to reach its "rest to" temperature, ensuring juices redistribute.
-This crucial step ensures perfect tenderness.
-After resting, remove the twine, slice in 1/2" slices and arrange on a pretty platter.
-Serve with Whipped Horseradish Cream and Hearth Onions if desired.
-NOTE: Do not open the oven door during the roast all but for turning the roasting pan halfway through cooking to promote even doneness.
+For more doneness, roast it longer, checking every 6 minutes, until it reaches your desired temperature.
+(See the recipe notes for suggested temperatures.)
+Only open the oven door to turn the pan halfway through to promote even doneness.

 • Brush the beef with a tablespoon of olive oil and place the roast directly on top of the potatoes.
 No part of the roast should be touching the roasting pan.